Gene Hoglan: Career

 In June 2011, he reunited with Testament, to record their eleventh studio album Dark Roots of Earth.
 On that album, he filled in for Paul Bostaph, who was unable to participate in the recording sessions because of a "serious injury".
 In 2012, he began touring with Testament, and on January 27 filled in for Charlie Benante of Anthrax.
 Although Hoglan was initially brought back to the band as a temporary drummer (in a fashion similar to his initial tenure when he recorded the Demonic album), he had since rejoined as a permanent member of Testament, recording two more albums with the band – Brotherhood of the Snake (2016) and Titans of Creation (2020) – and surpassing original drummer Louie Clemente as their longest-serving drummer.
 In 2018, Hoglan played with both Anthrax and Testament on the same nights during the Slayer farewell tour while Charlie Benante was recovering from carpal tunnel syndrome.
 Hoglan announced his second departure from Testament on January 21, 2022.

 Gene was the drummer for Fear Factory from 2009 to 2012 and played on their release Mechanize; his association with the band ended when he was "no longer needed", and he expressed both a reluctance to join and a disappointment in the ultimate resolution of his tenure.
 He also participated in the recording sessions of Viking's reunion album, No Child Left Behind (2015).

 Hoglan participated in the 2013 reunion of Dark Angel, who still play live occasionally to this day.
 The band announced in late March 2023 that it would continue on after the death of band member Jim Durkin and was planning to release a new album sometime in 2023 or 2024; the resulting album was 2025's Extinction Level Event.
 Hoglan has stated that Dark Angel has a "shit tons of songs" for a possible sixth album.

 Other ventures

 In 2017, Hoglan released an art collection consisting of long-exposure photography of him playing with colorful glowing drumsticks, resulting in psychedelic imagery.

 Hoglan made a guest appearance in the season 2 finale of The Eric Andre Show on Adult Swim.

 Personal life

 Hoglan is married to Dark Angel guitarist Laura Christine.
-Known for his large frame, he successfully lost around 200 lb to counter his diabetes.
+He was diagnosed with diabetes, and in 2025, lost around 200 lb.